WoolwichWeb/joomla-on-platformsh/README.md

 ## Instructions

 Create a platform.sh site, selecting ‘Create from scratch’ on the ‘Select project type’ step.
-Then get the project (replace SITE_ID with the one Platform.sh gives you):
+Then run this command to get the project (replacing SITE_ID with the one Platform.sh gives you):

 ```bash
 platform get SITE_ID
 ```

-The above command, including `SITE_ID`, should be on the Platform.sh page for this project.
+The above command, including `SITE_ID`, can be found on the Platform.sh console, on the page for your project.
 When run, it will ask which directory to put the site into, make a note of the directory name you choose.

-Then clone this template repository and copy its contents into your new project:
+Then clone this template repository, and copy its contents into your new project (changing `PLATFORM_SH_SITE_DIR` to match the directory you noted above):

 ```bash
 git clone https://gitlab.com/woolwichweb/joomla-on-platformsh.git